How Reliable is a Discreet Paternity Test?

 PLEASE NOTE that all the costs listed below are in addition to the cost of the actual DNA Test they are being used for and are per sample per person.
 It is not necessary to send the same type of sample for each participant.
 For example, we can use mouth swabs for mother and alleged father but nail clippings for a child if you do not want the child to question why you are collecting a mouth swab sample.
 A parent or legal guardian must still provide consent for a child to be tested.

-Using an alternative DNA source will typically add 2 working days to the testing time although this may be longer for more complicated samples such as teeth, bone and paraffin embedded tissue.
+Using an alternative DNA source will typically add 2 business days to the testing time although this may be longer for more complicated samples such as teeth, bone and paraffin embedded tissue.

 However, you can rest assured we will take the shortest time possible before sending your results.